 Homeowners need to be able to buy good insurance coverage and understand what they are buying.
 When losses occur, insurance companies need to deliver on the protection they have promised.
 The Essential Protections for Policyholders project analyzes and recommends state laws that make sure that happens.

 Every state regulates homeowners insurance and insurance companies, but states differ dramatically in how much and what kind of regulation they provide for the benefit of policyholders.
+Essential Protections for Policyholders addresses state regulation of homeowners insurance, analyzing key issues, surveying current law, and recommending action.
+The report draws on an extensive database of state laws and on the experience of United Policyholders, the nation’s leading support and advocacy organization for insurance consumers.
 The Essential Protections provide a roadmap in four categories that every state can follow in improving homeowners insurance.

 Consumers need readily available, easily understandable information about the insurance policies available to them and the insurance companies that offer those policies to shop effectively for insurance.
 The Essential Protections aim to give consumers full, understandable information about insurance policies and insurance companies so that they can make wise buying decisions and to create competition among companies that leads to better products and fairer prices.